MRV Data Accelerators

 We first tried adapting the legacy Duplicate Data UI with extra steps for flexibility.
 But adding complexity to a modal made it more confusing for users.

-Table-based duplication
+Table-based selection

 Inspired by products with complex duplication flows, we tested selecting events directly from the data tables.

-Table-based duplication
+Table-based selection

 Inspired by products with complex duplication flows, we tested selecting events directly from the data tables.